 Applicants to EALC graduate programs: All new graduate program applications are considered for AI-ship funding as well as for admission.
 Applicants interested in being considered for AI-ships should be certain to complete the “Departmental Questions” portion of the application.

-Continuing IU students and applicants to other IU programs: Applications for AI-ships are available from the department office in the Hamilton Lugar School of Global and International Studies, 2035 or online (see below), and are due each year on February 17th for the upcoming academic year.
+Continuing IU students and applicants to other IU programs: Applications for AI-ships are available from the department office in the Hamilton Lugar School of Global and International Studies, 2035 or online (see below).
 Applicants must submit the following for a complete application:

 evidence of quality of teaching (student evaluations, class syllabi, lesson plans)

 IMPORTANT INFORMATION FOR INTERNATIONAL APPLICANTS: The IU Dean of the Faculties requires all non-native speakers of English to take and pass the Test of English Proficiency for Associate Instructor Candidates (TEPAIC).
 ONLY those students who have taken and passed TEPAIC are allowed to teach.
 All international students applying for an AI position in EALC should carefully review the TEPAIC website and EALC's TEPAIC information sheet.
 Please be aware that inability to pass this test can result in the revocation of an AI offer.